 107B.
-In respect of each of those Academies falling under Article 4(ii) the Directors shall determine at the time of the appointment of each Principal whether that Principal is to be a Reserved Teacher.
+In respect of each of those Academies falling under Article 4a(ii) the Directors shall determine at the time of the appointment of each Principal whether that Principal is to be a Reserved Teacher.

 107C .
-The Directors may delegate such powers and functions as they consider are required by the [Chief Executive Officer and] Principals for the internal organisation, management and control of the Academies (including the implementation of all policies approved by the Directors and for the direction of the teaching and curriculum at the Academies).
+The Directors may delegate such powers and functions as they consider are required by the Chief Executive Officer and Principals for the internal organisation, management and control of the Academies (including the implementation of all policies approved by the Directors and for the direction of the teaching and curriculum at the Academies).

 107D.
 In appointing staff other than the Principal to those Academies falling under Article 4(ii) the Directors will have regard where relevant to the powers provided to them under the Relevant Funding Agreement in respect of each Academy (being powers equivalent to the powers of governing bodies of Voluntary Controlled schools as set out in sections 58 to 60 of the Schools Standard and Framework Act):